moneroexamples/compile-monero-09-on-ubuntu-16-04/README.md

 # avid problems if there are compilation errors with compiling the tests
 ```

-Please not that this is a current version of Monero on github, **not the offical and stable
+Please not that this is a current version of Monero on github, **not the official and stable
 release**.
 Thus, as the development of Monero continues virtually on daily basis, sometimes
 things can break, including the compilation procedure provided.
 To avoid this, please use the source code and binary files of the official and stable release of
 Monero which can be found [here](https://github.com/monero-project/bitmonero/releases/latest).

-Alternatively,
-a tagged version of the source code can be checkout, as shown below.

-## Compilation of a stable tagged version
+### Stable tagged version
 The latest version of the source code can contain many bugs, as its not yet
 officially released.
 Thus, one can compile official tagged version, e.g., **0.9.3**: